SilkyTech/DaYoshiSvelte/README.md

 ## Launching the app
 To run the server locally, run `yarn run dev`.
+> If it gives you an error about nodemon not being installed then run `npm i nodemon -g`.
+> You may need to give it sudo permissions.
 If you want to host it on the local network then use `yarn run dev --host`